AdaThink-Med: Optimizing Inference-Time Compute for Medical Reasoning via Uncertainty Quantification: Introduction

 However, such improvements often come at the cost of significantly increased lengthy outputs, thereby raising inference time and costs.
 For example, when answering a simple question like ``1 + 1 = ?'', models such as DeepSeek-R1~\citep{guo2025deepseek} have been observed to produce outputs as long as 170 tokens.
 In parallel, another line of research has identified the \textit{overthinking} phenomenon~\citep{chen2024not,luo2025o1}, where reasoning models generate unnecessarily long chains of thought, which can even degrade performance on simple questions~\citep{su2025between}.
 Moreover,~\citep{zhang2025synapseroute} reports that up to 58\% of questions in existing medical benchmarks can be accurately answered with short, concise outputs---without resorting to expensive extended reasoning.
 These findings collectively underscore the urgent need to improve the efficiency of reasoning models, especially if they are to be deployed effectively in real-world applications.

-Most existing work aims to improve the efficiency of general reasoning models by applying length-based reward, which penalizes outputs with long chains of thought (CoTs).
-Specifically, \citep{team2025kimi,yu2025dapo} encourages shorter outputs across the board, while another line of research \citep{shen2025dast,yi2025shorterbetter,yeo2025demystifying} penalizes long outputs when the answer is correct but encourages longer outputs for incorrect ones to allow more exploration.
-However, these approaches rely solely on correctness and largely ignore the underlying {problem difficulty}, which limits their ability to achieve optimal efficiency improvements.
+Most existing work aims to improve the efficiency of general reasoning models by applying length-based reward, which penalizes outputs with long CoT.
+Specifically, \citep{team2025kimi,yu2025dapo} encourages shorter outputs across the board, while another line of work \citep{shen2025dast,yi2025shorterbetter,yeo2025demystifying} penalizes long outputs when the answer is correct but encourages longer outputs for incorrect ones to allow more exploration.
+However, these methods rely solely on correctness and largely ignore the underlying {problem difficulty}, which limits their ability to achieve optimal efficiency improvements.
 Ideally, from a human perspective, computational resources should be allocated adaptively, i.e., spending more effort on complex questions and less on simpler ones.
-Recent studies further suggest that difficult questions often benefit from longer chains of thought to maintain high performance, whereas simple problems can be solved with much shorter outputs or even without explicit reasoning~\citep{liu2025learn,ma2025reasoning,jiang2025think,fang2025thinkless}.
-In the medical domain, pioneering work \citep{zhang2025synapseroute} proposes decomposing the reasoning process into thinking and non-thinking modes based on the estimated difficulty of each question.
-However, their method requires human annotations to label questions as easy or hard, followed by training a separate classifier, which introduces manual effort, potential labeling bias, and scalability challenges.
+Recent studies further suggest that difficult questions often benefit from longer CoT to maintain high performance, whereas simple problems can be solved with much shorter outputs or even without explicit reasoning~\citep{liu2025learn,ma2025reasoning,jiang2025think,fang2025thinkless}.
+In the medical domain, pioneering work \citep{zhang2025synapseroute} decomposes the reasoning process into thinking and non-thinking modes based on the estimated difficulty of each question.
+However, it relies on manual annotations to train a difficulty classifier, introducing scalability bottlenecks and potential labeling bias.